NHSDigital/prescriptionsforpatients/README.md

 This is an API for accessing prescription information.

-- `packages/authz/` Deals with authorisation to the API
+- `packages/authz/` Deals with authorisation to the API.
-- `packages/getMyPrescriptions/` Get prescription details
+- `packages/getMyPrescriptions/` Get prescription details.
+- `packages/splunkProcessor/` Processes CloudWatch logs for Splunk.
 - `packages/sandbox/` Returns [static data](./packages/specification/examples/GetMyPrescriptions/Bundle/success.json) from the Sandbox
-- `scripts/` Utilities helpful to developers of this specification
+- `scripts/` Utilities helpful to developers of this specification.
 - `cloudformation/` Contains cloudformation files used to create resources for CI builds and deployments
 - `privateCA/` Contains script to create self signed CA certificate and a client certificate used for mutual TLS
 - `.github` Contains github workflows that are used for building and deploying from pull requests and releases